Tabuena/9820_kernel/README.md

   - Power sequencing also writes PLL_CON0_PLL_G3D via PMUCAL sequences (cal-if/ exynos9820/flexpmu_cal_local_exynos9820.h:556-593), but that’s for power on/ off rather than the VCLK DVFS path.

+---

+PLL_G3D never gets programmed for that VCLK
+      - If G3D DVFS is going through ACPM (IS_ACPM_VCLK(id)), the kernel doesn’t touch PLL_CON0 at all (cal-if/cal-if.c:90-107).
+      - Or the DVFS clock list for dvfs_g3d does not include PLL_G3D, so ra_set_pll() isn’t called for it.